Skip to content

 • preservation of Alaska's unique and scenic beauty.

-Every year DOT&PF accepts hundreds of millions of dollars in Federal funding for our transportation systems and public facilities.
-Failure to enforce the applicable statutes and regulations places that funding in jeopardy.
+Failure to enforce the applicable statutes and regulations places federal transportation funding in jeopardy.

 Origin of authority and responsibility